docelic/slapd-viper/README.md

 ## Configuration Reference

-Each database configured to use Viper should begin with the following block:
+Each database backed by Viper should be configured with something similar to the following block in `slapd.conf`:

 ```
 database           perl
-suffix             "SUFFIX"
+suffix             "dc=example,dc=com"
 perlModulePath     "/etc/ldap/slapd-viper"
 perlModule         "Viper"

 directory          "/var/lib/ldap/viper/"
-treesuffix         "SUFFIX"
+treesuffix         "dc=example,dc=com"
 ```

-The first four lines are required by slapd and its back-perl backend to configure the suffix and initialize Viper.
+The first four lines are required by `slapd` and its `back-perl` backend to configure the suffix and initialize Viper.

 The last two lines are required by the Viper backend.
-The value of `treesufix` must be equal to 'suffix'.
-(This small duplication cannot be avoided because `suffix` directive is consumed by `slapd` and is not passed onto our backend).
+The value of `treesufix` must be equal to `suffix`.
+This small duplication cannot be avoided because `suffix` directive is consumed by `slapd` and is not passed onto our backend.

+After the above standard lines, the following directives can be used:

 ### Directives

-After the above standard lines, the following directives can be used.
 The list is sorted alphabetically, with each caption specifying configuration directive name and its usage syntax.
 Where applicable, the first value listed indicates the default value.

 #### addIgnoredups 0|1